Delivering Business Training

 This unique partnership with REAP at Columbia Business School aims to increase post-incarceration employment opportunities which significantly increases the chances of successful reentry and a stable and productive future.
 In addition, Columbia's Center for Justice, the Heyman Center for the Humanities as well faculty from Columbia Law School who have been teaching courses in New York facilities, have also provided valuable advice for this initiative.

-Courses are offered to women and men at Taconic Correctional Facility in Bedford Hills, NY, and Sing Sing Correctional Facility in Ossining, NY.
-During the pandemic, these courses are being taught online to formerly incarcerated students connected to Justice Through Code.
+Course teaching started at Taconic Correctional Facility in 2017 and is currently offered to women and men at Bedford Hills Correctional Facility in Bedford Hills, NY and Sing Sing Correctional Facility in Ossining, NY.
+Courses are also taught online to formerly incarcerated participants in Justice Through Code.

 Course Application Process